frederic-perez/AmE-dictionary/data/dictionary.md

 __shift swap__ _n_ _It can be difficult to know how to approach asking for a shift swap over the holiday period._
 __shift__
 __shifty__ _adj_ :five::astonished: /SHIF-tee/ __1__ Having, displaying, or suggestive of deceitful character; evasive or untrustworthy. __2__ Distinguished by frequent changes in direction: _shifty winds._ __3__ Able to accomplish what is needed; resourceful. _Jane was shifty and quick-witted._
+__shifty-looking__ _adj_ _informal_ _censorious_ Having or of an untrustworthy, dubious, or deceptive appearance. _There are always a bunch of shifty-looking characters around this part of town at night, so let’s not linger!_
 __shih tzu__ _n_ A toy dog breed developed in China.
 __shill__ _n_ (shills) _Government shills._
 __shill<sup>1</sup>__ _n_ _slang_ :two: One who poses as a satisfied customer or an enthusiastic gambler to dupe bystanders into participating in a swindle.